 Episode 38: Jeff Brightwell sits down with Head Coach Brooks Monaghan and talks about the 2012 season program and discusses the move into The Big East Conference in 2013.

-Twelve seasons ago, Brooks Monaghan took over Lady Tigers soccer in hopes of taking the fifth-year program to new heights.
-After claiming its fifth-straight Conference USA Championship in 2011 and finishing the season ranked ninth nationally, the University of Memphis women's soccer program is now a force to be reckoned with on a national level.
+Thirteen seasons ago, Brooks Monaghan took over the Lady Tigers soccer program in hopes of taking it to new heights.
+Five league championships and 157 wins later, Monaghan has molded Memphis women's soccer into a force to be reckoned with on a national level.

-In 2011, Memphis climbed as high as third in the national polls, the highest ranking for the program.
+The 2011 season went down as the best in school history.
+Memphis climbed as high as No. 3 in the national polls, the highest ranking for the program.
 The 2011 squad surged through the non-conference schedule with a 7-0 mark and won the C-USA title with a 10-0-1 record.
-The squad advanced to the NCAA Tournament second round, suffering its lone loss of the season to stand at 181-146-19 all-time entering the 2012 season.
+The squad advanced to the NCAA Tournament second round, where it suffered its lone loss in a 22-1-1 season.

-A sign that a program is among the nation's elite is its ability to win on the road, and under Monaghan's guidance, the Lady Tigers have done just that in recent years.
-Monaghan has led Memphis to a 41-9-4 road mark the past six seasons, helping the Lady Tigers putting their stamp on the national soccer scene.
+A sign that a program is among the nation's elite is its ability to win on the road, and under Monaghan's direction, the Lady Tigers have done that in recent years.
+Monaghan has led Memphis to a 44-13-5 road mark the past seven seasons, helping the Lady Tigers putting their stamp on the national soccer scene.

 Prior to taking the head coaching duties, Monaghan served as the goalkeeping coach for former coach Les Szabo.
-As the primary goalkeepers coach, Monaghan was a vital part of Szabo's staff during the program's first four seasons.
+Monaghan was a vital part of Szabo's staff during the program's first four seasons.

 When Monaghan became the Lady Tigers goalkeepers coach, he was already familiar with the demands of running a successful college soccer program, having enjoyed tremendous success during his playing career at Memphis.
-The former goalkeeper still holds school records for single-season shutouts (11) and career shutouts (24).
-His 298 career saves rank second all-time, and he is second in single-season goals-against average (0.80).
+The former goalkeeper still holds school records for season (11) and career (24) shutouts.
+His 298 career saves rank second all-time, and he is second in season goals-against average (0.80).

-He was named first team All-Great Midwest Conference in 1992 after helping lead the Tigers to a share of a conference title.
-In 1993, Monaghan was the Defensive MVP of the league's championship game, helping the Tigers to their first-ever NCAA Tournament appearance.
-His 38 wins at goalkeeper still stand as the school record.
+He was named All-Great Midwest Conference first team in 1992, after leading the Tigers to a share of the conference title.
+In 1993, Monaghan was the Defensive MVP of the league's championship game, helping the Tigers to the tournament crown and their first NCAA Tournament appearance.
+His 38 goalkeeper wins still stand as the school record.

 A former prep standout at Christian Brothers High School in Memphis, Monaghan's collegiate play earned him a spot on the U.S. U20 National Squad.
 Monaghan also played professionally, spending two seasons with the New Orleans Gamblers from 1995-96 and one with the Memphis Express in 2002.

 A Memphis native, Monaghan received a bachelor's degree in business management from Memphis in 1994.
-He is single and resides in Collierville.
+He and his wife, Mary, reside in Collierville.